-Construction of Phase II of Assembly Row which will include 161,000 square feet of retail space, 447 residential units, and a 158 room boutique hotel (which will be owned and operated by a joint venture in which we are a partner) is underway.
-Total expected costs range from \$280 million to \$295 million and remaining delivery is expected in 2018.
-Approximately 49,000 square feet of retail space in Phase II has opened in 2017, and in September, the first tenants moved into the new residential building.
-Phase II will also include 122 for-sale condominium units with an expected total cost of \$74 million to \$79 million.
-Additionally, as part of the second phase, we entered into a ground lease agreement with Partners HealthCare to bring 741,500 square feet of office space to Assembly Row.
-The ground lease agreement included a purchase option, which was exercised and the related sale closed on April 4, 2017.
+Construction continues on Phase II of Assembly Row which includes approximately 161,000 square feet of retail space, 447 residential units, and a 158 room boutique hotel (owned and operated by a joint venture in which we are a partner).
+Total expected costs range from \$290 million to \$305 million and remaining delivery is expected in 2019.
+As of December 31, 2018, approximately 120,000 square feet of retail space and the 158 room hotel have opened, and all of the residential units have been completed.
+Phase II also includes 122 for-sale condominium units, of which 107 have closed as of December 31, 2018.
+The remaining 15 units are expected to close in 2019.
+The condominium units have an expected total cost of \$81 million.
+Additionally, Partners HealthCare built a 741,500 square foot office building as part of Phase II.